Tag: Delphi history

 Bernini, Apollo and Daphne, marble, 1625, the Borghese gallery, Rome.

 In Greek mythology, Apollo, the god of light, poetry, and music, falls in love with Daphne, a nymph and the daughter of the river god Peneus.
 Apollo angered the Cupid, Eros, the god of love, by mocking his bow and archery skills after killing the Python.
 In retaliation, Eros shot two arrows: one hit Apollo with a golden tip, causing him to fall in love with the first person he saw, and the other hit Daphne with a lead tip, making her hate romantic advances.
 When Apollo chases her, she calls for help from her father.
 Peneus transforms Daphne into a laurel tree to protect her.
 Apollo later adorns his lyre with the laurel leaves and crowns the victors with laurel leaves.
-This depiction of Apollo and Daphne comes from the Ovid’s Metamorphoses.
+This depiction of Apollo and Daphne comes from Ovid’s Metamorphoses.

 Statue of Eros stringing his bow